Anti-Bribery & Corruption — Module 1 of 4

 The Reckoning

-The Haldane contract was renewed — the hospitality didn't influence the outcome.
-But what happens next depends on the system you built.
+The Haldane contract renewed.
+The hospitality didn't sway the outcome.
+What happens next depends on the system you built.

 Your Result